cms-l1t-offline/cms-l1t-analysis/README.md

 # you can now run your configs
 ## to test you can run the demo:
 cmsl1t -c config/demo.yaml

+# if you need remote access (e.g. grid storage or compute) you will need to also
+source /cvmfs/grid.cern.ch/umd-c7ui-latest/etc/profile.d/setup-c7-ui-example.sh
+voms-proxy-init -voms cms
 ```

+All results will be put into the `cmsl1t_output` folder and will be available outside the container.

 ## Development instructions